June 23, 2020Technology

 Your marketing team can waste valuable resources by sending duplicate emails and ultimately spamming customers, ruining the experience they have with your brand, and giving inaccurate reports and analytics.

-When cleansing data, always make sure to check for duplicates.
+When cleansing data, always make sure to check for duplicates with the help of IPQS.
 Keep the most recent and updated entries and delete the duplicates.
 If you are doing data cleansing for the first time, the chances are that there will be a lot of duplicates.
 Take your time, and delete one by one.

 A database without data dupes provides accurate insights.